-Topic pages enable you to focus searching on specific areas of environmental science.
+Topic pages enable you to focus searching on specific areas of veterinary medicine such as cattle or companion animals.
 The topic page can be selected from the horizontal menu bar shown in the screen shot below.
 These topic pages are structured in a similar format as the homepage but only include content items that refer to the selected topic.
-For example, the screen shot below shows the topic page for climate change.
-Therefore the latest content section on the climate change topic page will only show recent articles that refer to climate change.
+For example, the screen shot below shows the topic page for Pigs.
+Therefore, the news carrousel and the latest content section in the Pigs topic page will only show recent articles that refer to Pigs.
 The green underline in the horizontal topic page menu and the page title indicate which topic page you are currently viewing.